 Study of the dental hygiene process of care with emphasis on assessment, planning and implementation.
 Topics include instrumentation, adjunct dental hygiene services, instrument sharpening, computer technology, dental specialties and professional accountability.
-Prerequisites: DHE120 and admissions to the Dental Hygiene Program or permission of instructor.
+Prerequisites: (DHE120 and admission to the Dental Hygiene Program) or permission of instructor.
 Corequisites: DHE133.